<< Home ....

 Dorset Street (Guitar and Recorder) ....

 I'd like to write more pieces for this very effective combination.
 This is my attempt at a traditional English reel (or jig?) after playing in a folk band for a while in 2005.
+A guitar and violin version has also been performed.

 Top of page